-- 1. The eternal nature of the Abrahamic Covenant is evident in God's commitment to give Abraham a land as an "everlasting possession" (Gen. 17:8) which itself is part of an "everlasting covenant" (Gen. 17:7). - 2.
-The literal nature of the covenant must be upheld if one employs the normal meaning of language.
-The promise is a literal seed (descendants) to a literal man who traveled to a literal place that God promised. - 3.
-The application of the covenant includes the promises to Abraham, his physical descendants, and all the earth (i.e., Gentiles). - a) Personal promises to Abraham were fulfilled in the provision of Isaac as the seed promised from his own body (Gen. 15:1-9), the material blessings he enjoyed, the revered name he had, and the divine discipline of those who opposed him. - b) National promises to Abraham's seed include the future fulfillment of three related covenants that are unconditionally promised to Israel (see below on the nature of the Palestinian, Davidic, and New Covenants). - c) Universal promises to the entire world are seen in "all nations will be blessed because of you" (Gen. 12:3).
+- 1. The eternal nature of the Abrahamic Covenant is evident in God's commitment to give Abraham land as an "everlasting possession" (Gen. 17:8), which itself is part of an "everlasting covenant" (Gen. 17:7). - 2.
+The literal nature of the covenant must be upheld if one employs the usual meaning of language.
+The promise is a literal seed (descendants) to a literal man who traveled to a literal place God promised. - 3.
+The application of the covenant includes the promises to Abraham, his physical descendants, and all the earth (i.e., Gentiles). - a) Personal promises to Abraham were fulfilled in the provision of Isaac as the seed promised from his own body (Gen. 15:1-9), the material blessings he enjoyed, his revered name, and the divine discipline of those who opposed him. - b) National promises to Abraham's seed include the future fulfillment of three related covenants unconditionally promised to Israel (see below on the nature of the Palestinian, Davidic, and New Covenants). - c) Universal promises to the entire world are seen in "all nations will be blessed because of you" (Gen. 12:3).
 This blessing is for Gentiles as well as Jews by faith in Christ, who is Abraham's seed.
-Also, at the fulfillment of the Abrahamic Covenant the entire world will benefit. - 4) The unconditional nature of the Abrahamic Covenant is evident in several texts: - a) As already noted, the covenant is eternal (Gen. 17:8).
-It naturally follows that since nothing can prevent the covenant from its eternal ramifications, then the covenant must be unconditional too. - b) No conditions are ever expressed in relation to the covenant (unless one includes the need for Abraham to leave Mesopotamia, which is fulfilled).
-The repeated use of the formula "I will" on the part of God at the institution of the covenant points to its unconditional nature. - c) God never withdrew His covenant promise despite the many acts of disobedience on the part of Abraham and the nation.
-Abraham's sojourn and deception in Egypt recorded in Genesis 12:10-20 never made void God's promise, nor did any other action on his part or of his descendants.
+Also, the entire world will benefit at the Abrahamic Covenant's fulfillment. - 4) The unconditional nature of the Abrahamic Covenant is evident in several texts: - a) As already noted, the covenant is eternal (Gen. 17:8).
+It naturally follows that since nothing can prevent the covenant from its eternal ramifications, then the covenant must be unconditional, too. - b) No conditions are ever expressed in the covenant (unless one includes the need for Abraham to leave Mesopotamia, which is fulfilled).
+God's repeated use of the "I will" formula at the covenant's institution indicates its unconditional nature. - c) God never withdrew His covenant promise despite the many acts of disobedience by Abraham and the nation.
+Abraham's sojourn and deception in Egypt, recorded in Genesis 12:10-20, never made void God's promise, nor did any other action on his part or of his descendants.

 - d) The sacrificial ritual detailed in Genesis 15:7-18 also confirms the unconditional nature of the Abrahamic Covenant.
-The normal practice in Mesopotamia (the place of Abraham's birth) was that when two parties desired to enter into a covenant they would sacrifice an animal, separate it into two pieces, and walk together through the pieces.
+The regular practice in Mesopotamia (the place of Abraham's birth) was that when two parties desired to enter into a covenant, they would sacrifice an animal, separate it into two pieces, and walk together through the pieces.
 This act signified an invoking of the same fate upon either of them should they break the treaty.
-God commanded Abraham to sacrifice and cut up and separate not one, but five animals (heifer, goat, ram, pigeon, and dove), thus showing the importance of the covenant.
+God commanded Abraham to sacrifice and cut up and separate not one but five animals (heifer, goat, ram, pigeon, and dove), thus showing the importance of the covenant.
 No doubt Abraham expected that somehow he and God (in some form) would walk through the pieces together; however, God caused him to fall into a deep sleep so that he could not participate in the ceremony even if he wanted to do so, then God alone in the form of a burning pot traveled through the pieces.
 Thus, God bound Himself to fulfill the Abrahamic Covenant apart from any action on Abraham's part. - e) Israel is also promised eternal existence as a nation (Jer.
-31:37), which indicates the unconditional nature of the Abrahamic Covenant upon which the nation is founded.
+31:37), which indicates the unconditional nature of the Abrahamic Covenant upon which the country is founded.

-NOTE: Even though the covenant itself is unconditional in that God will definitely fulfill it, participation in this fulfillment is conditioned on an individual basis by belief.
+NOTE: Even though the covenant itself is unconditional in that God will fulfill it, participation in this fulfillment is conditioned individually by belief.
 Only those who trust in Jesus Christ as Messiah will experience the blessings of this covenant.